 The frequency of follow-up doctors appointment should be based on the condition of the patient.

 Your Plan of Care Should Always Be:

 Ask Your Doctor For a Safe Plan of Care at Your Doctors Appointment

 Some medications need to be monitored closely to make sure they don't cause problems.
 For example, warfarin (also known as Coumadin) is a common blood thinner used to prevent or treat blood clots.
 Frequent laboratory monitoring is needed to make sure the warfarin dose is correct.
 If the dose is too low, there is an increased risk for blood clots; if the dose is too high, there is an increased risk of bleeding.

-Another reason for follow-up is to make sure a treatment is effective.
-For instance, one of the most common reasons for follow-up is blood pressure monitoring.
-Home blood pressure monitoring is great and can give us an idea of what your blood pressure does throughout the day, but we want to make sure your home blood pressure cuff is accurate.
-That’s why it helps if you can bring in your cuff to compare its reading to one taken by hand in the clinic.
-The last thing we want is to base our treatment decisions on bad information.
-For example, if your home blood pressure cuff is too big, it could falsely lower your blood pressure and make us think we have your blood pressure in good control, when in reality your pressure is too high, increasing your risk of kidney, heart, and blood vessel damage.
+Therefore, if you can bring your cuff into the clinic, we can test it's accuracy.
+The last thing we want to do is to base our treatment decisions on bad information.
+For example, if your cuff is too big, it could falsely lower your blood pressure and make us think we have your blood pressure in good control.
+When in reality, your pressure is too high, increasing your risk of kidney, heart, and blood vessel damage.

 If you are not sure when you are due to follow up, contact your provider.
 As a general rule, even if you don't have any chronic conditions, an annual physical is recommended to make sure you are up to date on your wellness screenings and to help you achieve your health goals.